Recreation Residence Permits

 Communication Sites Permits

 Emergency services and public broadcasting/communication services throughout the nation require communications repeaters and towers.
 These sites are permitted by the National Forest under a special use permit.
 The locations of these are varied and are usually on high elevation sites.
-Any time a facility is improved, a new permit may be required.
+Any time they improve or add to the facilities, a new permit may be required.
 For more information on this type of permit, visit the national "communication sites" page or contact your local Special Use Permit Coordinator.

 Existing Use Permits